testdouble/test_data/README.md

 fact that git's text compression is very good) is to make merge conflicts with other branches feasible, if not entirely painless.

-However, if your app is in the very initial stages of development and you're making breaking changes to your schema very frequently, our best advice is to hold off a bit on writing _any_ integration tests that depend on shared sources of test data, as they'll be more likely to frustrate your ability to rapidly iterate than detect bugs.
-Once you you have a reasonably stable feature working end-to-end, that's a good moment to start adding integration tests (and thus pulling in a test data gem like this one to help you).
+However, if your app is in the very initial stages of development or you're otherwise making breaking changes to your schema and data very frequently, our best advice is to hold off a bit on writing _any_ integration tests that depend on shared sources of test data (regardless of tool), as they'll be more likely to frustrate your ability to rapidly iterate than detect bugs.
+Once you you have a reasonably stable feature working end-to-end, that's a good moment to start adding integration tests—and perhaps pulling in a gem like this one to help you.

 ### Why can't I save multiple database dumps to cover different scenarios?